Take a stroll in the lovely Jardins de la Fontaine in Nîmes

 First public park

+Les Jardins de la Fontaine date from the 18th century.
+It is, in fact, one of the first public parks in Europe.
+I entered the gardens via the Quai de la Fontaine by passing through a gorgeous gateway.
+I spent a fair amount of time walking the stately wide lanes of the park’s lower part, admiring the waterways and the fountains.
 In 1745, the military engineer of King Louis XV, Jacques Philippe Mareschal, created Les Jardins de la Fontaine right at the founding source of Nîmes.
-This Gallic source “Nemausus” was named after an ancient Gallic god.
-Mareschal’s inspiration came from gardens “à la Française”, using large symmetrical alleys and tree alignments.
-The whole was then richly decorated with balusters, statues and vases, making it very photogenic!
+This Gallic source ‘Nemausus’ was named after an ancient Gallic god.
+Mareschal’s inspiration came from gardens’ à la Française’, using large symmetrical alleys and tree alignments.
+The whole was then richly decorated with balusters, statues and vases, making it very photogenic nowadays!

 Jardins de la Fontaine